Architecture of Liverpool: Victorian docks and warehouses

 Despite being the main target of the Liverpool Blitz several Victorian dock buildings survived.
 With the best-known being the Albert Dock (1841–47).
 Designed by Jesse Hartley and constructed in cast iron, brick and stone, it provides the first enclosed, non-combustible dock warehouse system in the world.
 Restored in the 1980s, the Albert Dock has the largest collection of Grade I listed buildings in Britain.
 Part of the old dock complex is now the home to the Merseyside Maritime Museum (an Anchor Point of ERIH, The European Route of Industrial Heritage), the International Slavery Museum and the Tate Liverpool.
 Other relics of the dock system include Victoria Tower and the warehouse at the north side of Stanley Dock, and the warehouse at Wapping Dock all three by Hartley.
-The Waterloo Grain Warehouse (1867) by George Fosbery Lyster at Waterloo Dock, who also designed the casemates (1881–82) at Herculaneum Dock, used to store Petroleum and the Stanley Dock Tobacco Warehouse designed by Anthony George Lyster, which at the time of its construction in 1901, was the world's largest building in terms of floor area, and is still the world's largest brick-work building.
+The Waterloo Grain Warehouse (1867) by George Fosbery Lyster at Waterloo Dock, who also designed the casemates (1881–82) at Herculaneum Dock, used to store Petroleum and the Stanley Dock Tobacco Warehouse designed by Anthony George Lyster, which at the time of its construction in 1901, was the world's largest building in terms of floor area, and is still the world's largest brickwork building.
 Other remains of the Victorian dock system are the tower (1889–90) that worked hydraulic machinery for Toxteth Dock survives, now known as Bradbury House, The Pilotage Building (1883) next to Canning Half Tide Dock was probably designed by John Arthur Berrington.
-The Warehouse at 45-51 Greenland Street (late 19th century) is a survivor of a warehouse not part of the docks, another warehouse just outside the docks is the large Clarence Warehouse probably designed by A.H.
+The Warehouse at 45–51 Greenland Street (late 19th century) is a survivor of a warehouse not part of the docks, another warehouse just outside the docks is the large Clarence Warehouse probably designed by A.H.
 Holme.